 Regarding the FCFF model, several adjustments where carried out for the transition from Enterprise Value to Equity Value.
-The adjustments were carried out in order to consider non-operational assets where added and Other Financial Instruments where subtracted.
-The Post-Employment Fund of the company is presented, as a liability and will therefore be subtracted.
+The adjustments were carried out in order to consider non-operational assets and financial liabilities.
+Other financial assets where added and Other Financial Instruments where subtracted.
+The Post-Employment Fund of the company is presented as a liability and will therefore be subtracted.
 The Provisions (mostly connected to Decommissioning costs and CESE) were subtracted, as they will negatively affect the company's value if they were effectively incurred.
-Lastly, Noncontrolling interests were subtracted.
+Lastly, Non-controlling interests were subtracted.